Map of Texas Springs

 Comal Springs is in Landa Park, located in New Braunfels.
 Comal Springs are the largest in Texas and the American southwest.

-Comal Springs feeds a pool that keeps a constant 72°F (22°C) temperature year-round.
+Comal Springs feeds a pool with a constant 72°F (22°C) temperature year-round.

 These springs used to be a magnet for Indian Tribes.
-Many artifacts and burial mounds have been found on the area.
-Even during colonization a large group of indigenous people lived in the area.
+Many artifacts and burial mounds have been found in the area.
+Even during colonization, many indigenous people lived in Landa Park.

 Attractions include nature trails, paddle boats, a large spring-fed swimming pool, a miniature train, a golf course, and lots of sites for picnicking and relaxation.

-Swimming is no longer allowed in a large portion of Landa Lake because of the presence of the endangered species.
-Source Comal Springs
+Swimming is no longer allowed in a large portion of Landa Lake because it is the habitat of endangered species.
+Source : Comal Springs.

 Chinati Hot Springs